 (2) As used in this section, "health care facility" means either of the following:

 (B) A licensed dental hygienist shall practice under the supervision, order, control, and full responsibility of a dentist licensed under this chapter.
 A dental hygienist may practice in a dental office, public or private school, health care facility, dispensary, or public institution.
-Except as provided in division (C) or (D) of this section, a dental hygienist may not provide dental hygiene services to a patient when the supervising dentist is not physically present at the location where the dental hygienist is practicing.
+Except as provided in divisions (C) to (E) of this section, a dental hygienist may not provide dental hygiene services to a patient when the supervising dentist is not physically present at the location where the dental hygienist is practicing.

-(C) A dental hygienist may provide, for not more than fifteen consecutive business days, dental hygiene services to a patient when the supervising dentist is not physically present at the location at which the services are provided if all of the following requirements are met:
+(C) A dental hygienist may provide, for not more than fifteen consecutive business days, dental hygiene services to a patient when the supervising dentist is not physically present at the location where the services are provided if all of the following requirements are met:

-(1) The dental hygienist has at least two years and a minimum of three thousand hours of experience in the practice of dental hygiene.
+(1) The dental hygienist has at least one year and a minimum of one thousand five hundred hours of experience in the practice of dental hygiene.

 (2) The dental hygienist has successfully completed a course approved by the state dental board in the identification and prevention of potential medical emergencies.

-(3) The dental hygienist complies with written protocols for emergencies the supervising dentist establishes.
+(3) The dental hygienist complies with written protocols the supervising dentist establishes for emergencies.

 (4) The dental hygienist does not perform, while the supervising dentist is absent from the location, procedures while the patient is anesthetized, definitive root planing, definitive subgingival curettage, or other procedures identified in rules the state dental board adopts.